How Do You Stack Up? A Look Into Robotic Palletizing

 The programming that controls the palletizing process can make or break a system when it comes to efficiency.
 A system that optimizes movements between jobs can significantly improve the amount of time it takes to create a full pallet of product.

-When programming the system it is important to consider when the system will experience intervals in productivity and use that time for other tasks.
+When programming the system, it is important to consider intervals in which the system will experience downtime in productivity and use that time for other tasks.
 For example, if the robot has placed all the products from the feed system, it can use that downtime to place a slip sheet on a pallet that needs one.

 The most efficient way to do this would be to wait until there is a lag in the product before placing the slip sheet, to keep the system from backing up on the other lanes.